 Read more about our tutors below.

-Tamar Lindenfeld received her Bachelors of Arts in early childhood and elementary education as well as in hebrew language from CUNY Queens College.
+Tamar Lindenfeld received her Bachelors of Arts in early childhood and elementary education as well as in Hebrew language from CUNY Queens College.
 She received her Masters of Science in Early Childhood Special Education from Bank Street College of Education.
 Since 2010, when she began tutoring, Tamar has been refining her craft in individualized educational support.
 While getting her masters she realized the reward of incorporating what she knew of special education into her tutoring sessions, and from this her educational consulting began.
 As her relationships with her clients deepened, her connection to their families grew and so too her desire to help the parent become an active member of the struggle that education (sometimes) can be.
-Tamar started Chalkdust Incorporated with a dream to provide individualized support to children throughout Manhattan and the great New York area.
+Tamar started Chalkdust Incorporated with a dream to provide individualized support to children throughout Manhattan and the greater New York area.